Azgrom/RustyShield/README.md

 ## Testing against NIST Test Vectors

-All the NIST-approved and published algorithms implemented in RustySSL are thoroughly tested against the respective NIST test vectors.
-This rigorous testing assures the correctness and reliability of our implementations, providing a robust security foundation for any application built using RustySSL.
+All NIST-approved and published algorithms implemented in RustySSL undergo thorough testing against the respective NIST test vectors.
+Such rigorous testing guarantees the correctness and reliability of the implementations, offering a robust security foundation for any application built using RustySSL.

 ## RoadMap